ItsK1tty/w1tchdocs/docs/source/reference.rst

 You can find most of the game objects here:

-Menu button & children hashes can be anything you want, but they have to be unique.
+Menu button, children and task hashes can be anything you want, but they have to be unique.

 * `Weapons <https://wiki.rage.mp/index.php?title=Weapons>`__
 * `Weapon Components <https://wiki.rage.mp/index.php?title=Weapons_Components>`__